 Rustic hand hewn ceiling beams & wood wall timbers in a variety of reclaimed wood species.
-Tailored to your desires and specifications.
+Tailored to your specifications, of course ~

 Since rustic hand hewn ceiling beams have been recovered from old barns & buildings, and originally shaped with simple hand tools, sizes can be inconsistent & their surfaces sometimes irregular.